ApolloAuto/apollo/docs/01_Installation Instructions/how_to_launch_and_run_apollo.md

 First check to make sure you are in development docker container before you proceed.
 Make sure nVidia/AMD GPU is available and that you have installed the appropriate nVidia/ROCm driver if you want to run the entire system.
 You could still proceed with the next few steps if no GPU is available, the system will run without perception as it was CUDA/HIP-based.

 ```
 # Make sure you start up clean
 ./apollo.sh clean

-# This will build the full system and requires nVidia/AMD GPU with nVidia/AMD
+# This will build the full system and requires NVIDIA/AMD GPU with NVIDIA/AMD
 # drivers loaded.
-If no GPU is availabe, please run "./apollo.sh build_opt" instead.
+If no GPU is available, please run "./apollo.sh build_opt" instead.
 ./apollo.sh build_opt_gpu
 ```